Visual Glossary - Translating AI for Infrastructure Engineers

 Model trained on billions of natural language parameters.

-Like an operating system for AI — the base for other apps.
+Like an operating system for AI — the base for other applications.

 Prompt